myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-02T11:59:00.614Z
+>
+> Yep!
+We are implicitly controlled by big tech algos

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-02T11:50:25.338Z
+>
+> I just noticed that several emails that came to me were automatically classified as spam.
+This was not my doing; Google's algo did it 🥲

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-02T11:07:53.860Z
+>
+> @yui.bsky.social /card

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-02T11:00:15.203Z
 >
 > @yui.bsky.social /card -b